Private, In-Home Tutoring in Rockland, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Rockland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rockland, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Rockland Public Schools contain five schools and approximately 2,300 students.
 There are three elementary schools, a middle school, and a high school.
 The district is also home to a preschool.
 The mission is for all students to be able to think critically, communicate effectively, and be responsible citizens in order to fulfill their potential.
 This mission is built around an improving curriculum, facilities that meet the needs of students, a partnership with the community, the implementation of technology to enhance instruction and learning, a highly qualified teaching staff, and academic achievement that meets the expectations set by the No Child Left Behind Act.